Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Classical bounds on correlations

 This justifies that the number of errors that we need to introduce to the target function to make it compatible with the class of functions output by the discussed classical sequential processor is not smaller than 16.

-Performing simulated annealing combinatorial optimization on Fixstars Amplify (details of this procedure are provided in the next section) we find an optimal strategy for each module of the processor such that the final output approximates the non-zero part of the target with exactly 16 errors.
+Performing simulated annealing combinatorial optimization on Fixstars Amplify, we find an optimal strategy for each module of the processor such that the final output approximates the non-zero part of the target with exactly 16 errors.
 The example is shown in Table \ref{Tabstage4}.

 This concludes the proof.
 The minimum number of errors 16 correspond to the maximum value of the correlation function equal to 0.375. \end{proof}